magdesign/PocketVJ-CP-exh/ROADMAP.md

 **Roadmap / Next Steps:** <p/>
-- test the stop slaves script  <p/>
-- add start master and slaves to buttons  <p/>
-- test if RTC's are slaves, Exhibtion push button, all players start  <p/>

 - pass omxplayer error to CP when set to alsa but no usb soundcard is connected <p/>
-- when accessed over the internet, the ola panel is not visible, check how to handle ports with the remote, currently you can ask for another port link..   <p/>
+- when accessed over the internet, the ola panel is not visible, check how to handle ports with the remote, currently you can ask via mail for another port link..   <p/>
 - dmx comand to remote record (start / stop recording dmx) directly from light-console, on universe 50? <p/>
 - playlist feature to play dmx/video01 and afterwards 02 and so on, tricky bit will be to gather the end of the file audio or dmx end counts?...   <p/>
 - fix the annoying usb cable mouse issue when using mapper  <p/>